Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GQwO3ADzdfE.md

 ### Transcript

-> you know what i'm going to show you guys a little secret so you see this mountain we actually have a climbing mechanic in the game, and i think you're going to be surprised oh wow amazing mechanic it's glad i've missed it
+> you know what I'm going to show you guys a little secret so you see this mountain we actually have a climbing mechanic in the game, and I think you're going to be surprised oh wow amazing mechanic it's glad I've missed it